 Industry and Academia

 Partnership with academia and the private sector is at the heart of CPNI work.
-Experts from within a wide variety of academic institutions and private companies work actively with us on the development of our advice.
+Experts from a wide variety of academic institutions and private companies work with us to develop our advice & guidance.

 Working with security professionals